This degree integrates a year of Master's level study and is designed for students who plan to make a career in the field.

-We are ranked in the top ten in the UK in the category of ‘Other subjects allied to Medicine’ in The Times/Sunday Times Good University Guide 2014.
+We are ranked in the top 10 in the UK in the category of ‘Other subjects allied to Medicine’ in The Times/Sunday Times Good University Guide 2014.

-We also achieved an overall student satisfaction of 95% in the 2013 National Student Survey.
+We also achieved an overall student satisfaction of 95 per cent in the 2013 National Student Survey.